googlemaps-samples/js-3d-storytelling/README.md

 ## Overview

-This project aims to create a tool to create interactive 3D Storytelling solutions.
-The demo will be featured at the Architecture Center, allowing users to show, create and play with different option for a storytelling solution on the backdrop of Google Maps 3D Tiles.
+This project aims to create a tool to create interactive 3D Storytelling.

 This repository consists of two parts.
-The demo app- Storytelling, and an Admin app which adds a control panel for settings.
+The demo app and an Admin app which adds a control panel for settings.

 ## Installation